 Once you’re sure you’ve been thorough, and you’re ready to make an offer, here’s how to do it:

-Negotiating the Price & Initial Offer
+Calculate the Price for Your Offer

 Remember: All the prices you see advertised have one thing in common: so far, no-one has agreed to pay that price.
 Don’t believe agents when they say that other people have been interested at high prices.

 Agents are usually mandated by their corporate agency not to let buyers submit ‘market value’ offers (in an effort to manipulate market prices and because they could be making steady income off it by facilitating vacation rentals).
 Expect that agents will lie to discourage you from submitting an offer much lower than asking.
 Your offer should ideally go directly to the owner (via a sealed letter in their mailbox), or otherwise go through a notaire — one you chose, not one the agent recommended — but know that once the agent gets the offer from the notaire, they may simply not give it to the owner.

 Note: If the seller won’t accept the m² price you think it’s actually worth (and you heard this directly from the seller), then you can wait and keep looking.
 If it’s overpriced, chances are good that it won’t sell — and eventually they will take a market-value offer privately.

 There are a number of surveys that the seller is legally obligated to give you (if they don’t, you can sue them later).
 They’re by no means exhaustive, and some surveyors are corrupt and will lie for the benefit of the agent or notaire, so it’s important to get your own inspection done as well (before you sign the contract.)